nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert-warning">

-**:warning: PartyPlanet will use its default Address Book and Event Book JSON file if it is unable to locate the JSON file.
-It will start with an empty JSON file if there is an error in the JSON file.**
+**:warning: PartyPlanet will use its default Address Book and Event Book if it is unable to locate the JSON files.
+It will start with an empty Address Book and Event Book if there is an error in the JSON files.**

 </div>
 --------------------------------------------------------------------------------------------------------------------